 The existence of a causal link between increased imports of the products under consideration and serious injury to the domestic industry has been established during the preliminary investigation.
-Petitioner failed to show that critical circumstances exist which would warrant the imposition of a provisional safeguard measure while the petition is under formal investigation.
-The Department shall transmit the case to the Tariff Commission for formal investigation.
+Petitioner failed to show that critical circumstances exist to warrant the imposition of a provisional safeguard measure.
+The Department shall forward the petition to the Tariff Commission for formal investigation.